 Masahiro Terada is a historian who belongs to the Research Institute for Humanity and Nature (Kyoto, Japan) as a visiting associate professor.
-Starting as a socio-economic historian of 18th and 19th century, his research interest shifted to the problem of historical representation and narrative of history.
-Now, based on the method of metahistory, he concentrates on analyzing the Anthropocene concept from a view point of historical narrative.
+Starting as a socio-economic historian of eighteenth and nineteenth centuries, his research interest shifted to the problem of historical representation and narrative of history.
+Now, based on the method of metahistory, he concentrates on analyzing the Anthropocene concept from a viewpoint of historical narrative.
 He also focuses on the human condition during and after devastating natural and manmade disasters.
-In the “Anthropocene Campus/The Technosphere Issue” held in HKW in April 2016, he convened the seminar ”Co-evolutionary Perspectives on the Technosphere” with Manfred Laubichler, Daniel Niles, and Jürgen Renn.
-He contributed to exhibitions including "Someday, for somebody: Museum of memory after the Great Hanshin-Awaji Earthquake," Kobe: CAP House, 2005; and "Documenting Disaster 1703-2003: Earthquake, Volcanic Explosion, Tsunami, and Reconstruction, Chiba" at the National Museum of Japanese History, 2003.
+In the “Anthropocene Campus/The Technosphere Issue” held in HKW in April 2016, he convened the seminar “Co-evolutionary Perspectives on the Technosphere” with Manfred Laubichler, Daniel Niles, and Jürgen Renn.
+He contributed to exhibitions including “Someday, for somebody: Museum of memory after the Great Hanshin-Awaji Earthquake,” Kobe: CAP House, 2005; and “Documenting Disaster 1703-2003: Earthquake, Volcanic Explosion, Tsunami, and Reconstruction, Chiba” at the National Museum of Japanese History, 2003.

 Presentations, Talks, & Teaching Activities